gavv/signal-estimator/README.md

 jitter:  sw avg  0.021ms p95  0.077ms  hw avg  0.006ms p95  0.016ms  buf avg  7.008ms p95  7.000ms
 jitter:  sw avg  0.020ms p95  0.074ms  hw avg  0.006ms p95  0.016ms  buf avg  7.007ms p95  7.000ms
 jitter:  sw avg  0.020ms p95  0.072ms  hw avg  0.006ms p95  0.015ms  buf avg  7.007ms p95  7.000ms
+...
 ```

 Notation:

 * `sw` - software timestamp jitter

-    deviation from period size of delta between software timestamps of subsequent frames; where sofware timestamp is the wallclock time when the frame was written to ALSA or read from it
+    Deviation from period size of delta between software timestamps of subsequent frames. **Sofware timestamp** is the wallclock time when we wrote frame to ALSA ring buffer or read frame from it.

     * `avg` - average deviation
     * `p95` - 95-percentile of deviation

 * `hw` - hardware timestamp jitter

-    deviation from period size of delta between hardware timestamps of subsequent frames; where hardware timestamp is the wallclock time when the frame reaches ADC or DAC
+    Deviation from period size of delta between hardware timestamps of subsequent frames. **Hardware timestamp** is the estimation of wallclock time when the frame was sent from ALSA ring buffer to hardware, or received from hardware and placed into ring buffer.

     * `avg` - average deviation
     * `p95` - 95-percentile of deviation

 * `buf` - ring buffer length

-    length of ALSA ring buffer at the time when we wrote or read frame from it
+    Length of ALSA ring buffer at the time when we wrote or read frame from it.

     * `avg` - average buffer length
     * `p95` - 95-percentile of buffer length

-`sw` jitter is usually higher.
-It is affected by system load, OS scheduler, use of `SCHED_RR` policy, etc. It defines precision of `sw+hw` latency calculation.

-`hw` jitter is usually quite low.
-It is mostly affected only by hardware and driver.
-It defines precision of `hw` latency calculation.

 `buf` length shows how the jitter affects ALSA ring buffer:

-* For output devices, we try to keep the buffer full and ask ALSA to wake up us whenever the buffer has space for one frame, so the ideal buffer length is the same as configured buffer size.
+* For output devices, we try to keep the ring buffer full.
+The ideal buffer length would be the same as configured via `--out-latency` or `--in-latency` option.
-* For input devices, we try to keep the buffer empty and ask to wake up us whenever one frame is available in the buffer, so the ideal buffer length is zero.
+* For input devices, we try to keep the ring buffer empty.
+The ideal buffer length would be zero.

+You can configure SMA window and percentile via `--io-jitter-xxx` options.

 JSON output
 -----------